-When it’s time to begin morning meeting on the first day of school we introduce several procedures: the doorbell as a quiet signal, our cleanup song, putting away the carpets, walking to the carpet and sitting on the carpet.
+When it’s time to begin the morning meeting on the first day of school we introduce several procedures: the doorbell as a quiet signal, our cleanup song, putting away the carpets, walking to the carpet, and sitting on the carpet.
 For each procedure, I explain it, model it and we practice.
 As we’re doing each procedure I am reminding them over and over again what to do.

 Doorbell=freeze, hands down, quiet mouth, look at Mr. Greg

-Cleanup Song=stop working, clean up everything and put it back where it goes and walk to the carpet.
+Cleanup Song=stop working, clean up everything and put it back where it goes, and walk to the carpet.

-Put away carpets=roll the carpet up on the floor, carry it with two hands and lay it in the basket (don’t drop or throw it).
+Put away carpets=roll the carpet up on the floor, carry it with two hands, and lay it in the basket (don’t drop or throw it).

-Sitting On The Carpet=bottom on an animal, criss cross applause, hands in your lap.
+Sitting On The Carpet=bottom on an animal, criss-cross applause, hands in your lap.

-For more details on our first day procedures, visit this post:
+For more details on our first-day procedures, visit this post:

 We start our first day with a morning meeting.
-For our greeting, we go around the circle and say our name.
+For our greeting, we go around the circle and say our names.
 Then I share about myself and my family and talk about all the fun we will have in our classroom.
 Then we do read our first morning message!